zitadel/zitadel/docs/docs/quickstarts/login/react.md

 npx create-react-app my-app
 ```

-### Install an oidc client
+### Install an OIDC client

-You need to install an oauth / oidc client to connect with ZITADEL.
+You need to install an OAuth / OIDC client to connect with ZITADEL.
 Run the following command:

 ```bash
 npm install oidc-react
 ```

-This library helps integrate ZITADEL Authentication into your React Application.
+This library helps integrate ZITADEL authentication with your React Application.

 ### Create and configure Auth Module

-With the installed oidc pakage, you will need an AuthProvider.
+With the installed OIDC package, you will need an AuthProvider.
 This should contain the OIDC configuration.

-The oidc configuration should have the following values:
+The OIDC configuration should have the following values:
    * For `scope`, set `openid`, `profile` and `email`.
    * For `responseType`, use `code`

 In the following code, the authority is already set to the issuer of zitadel.ch.
-You can find this in the ZITADEL Console for your application.
+You can find this in the ZITADEL console for your application.
-Replace the clientId value `<YOUR-CLIENT-ID>` with the generated client ID of your application in ZITADEL Console.
+Replace the clientId value `<YOUR-CLIENT-ID>` with the generated client ID of your application in the ZITADEL console.

 ```ts